 (iii) termination of the Professional Service Schedule in accordance with any specific provisions of the Professional Service Schedule or otherwise in accordance with these Terms;

-“Service Description/s” the description of the Service as contained in the relevant Service Schedule;
+“Service Description/s” the description of the Service as contained in the relevant Service Schedule or order form;

-“Service Level” an agreed level of service applicable to a Service as set out the applicable Service Schedule;
+“Service Level” an agreed level of service applicable to a Service as set out the applicable Service Schedule or order form;

 “Services Agreement” these General Terms and Conditions, an Order Form and any Service Schedules which are referred to in an Order Form;